klzeng/NPR--Number_Plate_Recognition/README.md

 _MORE DETAIL_

 __PreProcessing__
-- We use the double-phase statisc analysis to achieve plate localization, which is based on the frequence variance.
+- We use the double-phase statistical analysis to achieve plate localization, which is based on the frequence variance.
-- after located the plcate, we clip it out, d the character segmentation.
+- after located the plcate, we clip it out, do the character segmentation.

 __Featrue Extartion__
 - The features we used for this Project is character edge: